 The dashboards of today have evolved to encompass a broad range of tools and options that have the potential to grab users’ attention when implemented correctly.
 For example, bootstrap material design and other dashboard material design templates like Google’s are paving the way for how dashboards are now laid out.

-Your dashboard should contain targeted material designed to streamline various tasks.
+Your dashboard material design template should contain targeted material designed to streamline various tasks.
 The information you relay to users should directly relate to these tasks.

 Begin by defining the core of your dashboard.
-What do you want it to accomplish?
-What should be the takeaway for users?
+What do you want to accomplish?
+What will users be able to walk away with in terms of actionable data that will guide their activities from that point forward?

 For example, if you are creating a sales dashboard, you might focus on how to move leads through your pipeline more effectively.
 Likewise, a marketing dashboard might be centered around creating more effective strategies.